proof88/PGE/PGE/docpages/menu-04-Networking.md

 This lower rate is called **command rate**, rule is: **tickrate >= command rate**.
 As optimization, we could send these client messages in 1 single packet to the server, since sending each message in different packet introduces too high overhead.
 They say that the ["maximum safe UDP payload is 508 bytes"](https://stackoverflow.com/questions/1098897/what-is-the-largest-safe-udp-packet-size-on-the-internet).
+GNS also uses UDP under the hood.
 As of June of 2023 (in PRooFPS-dd v0.1.2 Private Beta), size of PgePacket was 268 Bytes, room for application message (MsgApp struct) was 260 Bytes.
 Size of a MsgUserCmdMove struct was 20 Bytes, which means that by implementing placing multiple messages into a single packet we could send more than 10 such messages in a single PgePacket.
+Even though I'm not sure what is the size of the whole packet/message sent by GNS, I'm pretty sure it is still below this 508 Bytes when being added to the size of a PgePacket.

 Due to the low tickrate (e.g. 50 ms, meaning 20 ticks per second), the **player movement can appear choppy and delayed**.
 This is why we need some tricks here: